Product Menu

 Baltic Sea

-The ice in the Bay of Bothnia driftis to northeast.
-In the northern Bay of Bothnia 40-70 cm thick fast ice and consolidated ice to Kemi 3, Oulu 3 and Raahe lighthouse.
-Farther out, 30-70 cm thick ridged, very close ice.
+The ice in the Bay of Bothnia is drifting southwest.
+In the northern Bay of Bothnia 50-80 cm thick fast ice and consolidated ice to Kemi 3, Oulu 3 and Raahe lighthouse.
+Farther out, 40-70 cm thick ridged, very close ice.
 The ice field is in places difficult to force.
-Leads and cracks in places in the ice field.
-In the southern Bay of Bothnia 30-65 cm thick fast ice in the archipelago.
-To west from Kaarlo 10-35 cm thick very close ice.
-Farther south, to the Quark, thin open ice including some thicker ice floes.
-In the Quark west of Odelgrund 10-50 cm thick close and very close ice with old ridges in places.
-East of Odelgrund 10-30 cm thick ice with varying concentration and new ice.
-In the Vaasa archipelago 35-60 cm thick fast ice to Ensten.
-Farther out 10-30 cm thick drift ice with varying concentration and new ice.
-In the Bothnian Sea 20-55 cm thick fast ice in the archipelago.
-Off the coast new ice, in places with 10-30 cm thick drift ice.
-Farther out ice formation in places.
-In the Archipelago Sea 25-50 cm thick fast ice in the inner archipelago and 10-30 cm thick ice in the outer archipelago.
-In the western Gulf of Finland 10-40 cm thick fast ice in the inner archipelago.
-Off the coast 10-25 cm thick drift ice with varying concentration and new ice approximately to 8 nautical miles south of the line Ajax - Helsinki lighthouse.
-Farther out mostly open water.
-In the eastern Gulf of Finland 30-60 cm thick fast ice and level ice in the archipelago.
-Farther out 10-35 cm thick drift ice with varying concentration and new ice approximately to 15 nautical miles west of Mohn and to Tyters.
+There are areas of open water, leads and cracks in the ice field.
+In the southern Bay of Bothnia 30-50 cm thick rotting fast ice in the archipelago.
+Farther out, 15-50 cm thick, in places ridged, close and very close ice.
+In the Quark mainly open water.
+West of the longitude of Bonden in places 10-30 cm thick drift ice of varying concentration.
+In the Vaasa archipelago 20-50 cm thick rotting fast ice to Strohästen.
+In the Bothnian Sea rotten ice in the archipelago.
+Farther out open water.
+In the Archipelago Sea rotten ice in places in sheltered parts of the archipelago.
+Along the fairways open water.
+In the western Gulf of Finland rotten ice in places in the inner archipelago.
+Along the fairways and farther out, open water.
+In the eastern Gulf of Finland rotten ice in the inner archipelago.
+Farther out open water.

 Thumbnail image of Barents Sea Synopsis PNG